IgorKolodziej/payment-event-pipeline/README.md

 Scala 3 team project for a local payment-event processing pipeline.

-This repository currently contains a verified development scaffold plus the implementation contract in [project-spec.md](project-spec.md).
-The pipeline itself is still being implemented.
+This repository currently contains a verified development scaffold and the first implementation foundations.
+Internal planning notes are kept locally outside Git.

 ## Frozen Baseline